What is a Feasibility Study in Project Management?

 - Market research: No project is undertaken in a vacuum.
 Those conducting the feasibility study will delve into the existing competitive landscape and determine whether there is a viable place for the project within that market.

-- Roadblocks and alternative solutions: Should any potential problems surface during the study, it will look at alternative solutions for the project to go ahead successfully.
+- Roadblocks and alternative solutions: Should any potential problems surface during the study, it will look at solutions for the project to go ahead successfully.

 - Reassessment of results: A holistic look at the feasibility study with fresh eyes, particularly if any significant amount of time has passed since it was first undertaken, is essential.